 How to submit

-storySouth accepts unsolicited submissions of fiction, poetry, and creative nonfiction during two submission periods annually: March 15-June 15 and September 15-December 15.
+storySouth accepts unsolicited submissions of fiction, poetry, and creative nonfiction during two submission periods annually: May 15-July 1 and November 15-January 1.

 Authors should limit submissions to 3-5 poems, one story, or one essay.
 There are no word limits on submissions.
 Long pieces are encouraged.
 Please make only one submission in a single genre per reading period.
 Response time is approximately 2-6 months.

 Simultaneous submissions are accepted.
 Please inform us if submitted work is accepted elsewhere.
 We do not consider submissions of previously published work in any form (including prior internet publication).